tingruew/tingruew.github.io/_pages/publications.md

 <div style="display: flex; align-items: center;">
   <img src="../images/publications/ttita.png" width="400" style="margin-right: 20px;" />
   <p>The quality of machine learning model predictions often depends on the completeness of training data.
-As previous work focus on numeric and categorical attributes, we develope a novel pipeline to fill in missing data for textual attributes.</p>
+As previous work focus on numeric and categorical attributes, we develope a novel pipeline to fill in missing data for textual attributes with encoder and transformer models.</p>
 </div>

 <hr style="border: 2px solid black;" />